New-Bamboo/Hermes/README.md

 an upstream repository to make getting new project updates easier.

+## Documentation foreword

+This document provides enough information to make you productive with Hermes, but it doesn't cover the totality of what's provided by all plugins, especially when it comes to Vim.
+Please refer to their original documentation for more details.

 ## How it's built

 Hermes' goal is to provide a solid structure for you to build on top of without